unnus/unnus/content/podcast/season-one/healthcare-seo-with-codrin-arsene.md

 Sliman:

 My pleasure Codrin.
-And before we get into the deep into the actual content, tell us a little bit about you and what inspires you to venture into this career path and build digital authority?
+And before we get deep into the actual content, tell us a little bit about you and what inspires you to venture into this career path and build digital authority?

 Codrin: